Squeakrats/Ray-Caster/README.md

 Ray-Caster
 ==========

 Just playing around with 2D ray-tracing.
+Definitely  not how I will be doing line of sight in my game "Ego", but still awesome!